dalesgit/zettelkasten/proper-20c-draft4.md

 Some things were different in those days and some things were the same.
 I had hair that ran down to the middle of my back then just like today.
 But it was brown then.
 There were great divisions in the country then just like there are now.
 One thing that was different than is that I knew far more things than I know today — At least I thought I knew.
 Today the list of things, important things, that I really know can be written on a paper napkin.

 There was also a spirit in the times then that was searching for a new way to experience the divine.
-William McNamara, that was he author'st name, and he seemed to be offering such a new experience the divine in our midst.
+William McNamara, that was the author's name, and he seemed to be offering a new experience of the divine in our midst.

-> The mystic is not a special kind of person; every person is a special kind of mystic. – Father William McNamara

 We gathered into a gymnasium attached to a Catholic school and took our place in the bleachers.
 When it was about time to begin, he walked into the space and sat down.
 I was completely taken aback by his presence.
 He looked for all the world to me as if Jeremiah or Amos had walked right out of the Old Testament and into this humble gymnasium in Pueblo, Colorado.

+> The mystic is not a special kind of person; every person is a special kind of mystic. – Father William McNamara

 I felt as if I was in the midst of a prophet, and I knew that this was someone I needed to pay attention to.
 In some ways, I suppose I have been trying to listen to his teaching, to his words, ever since.
 Trying to make them real in my life.
 Such is the impact of a prophet when one listens with prophetic ears and heart.

 ## A prophet

 The words of a true prophet carry a weight you cannot ignore.
 Even when you can’t put your fingers on it, you know the difference.
 A true prophet transmits the actual words of God.
 All the other prophets somehow carry human words -- perhaps mixed with God's words.

 To illustrate the importance of the prophet's ability to convey God's words, it’s useful to keep in mind the way the Hebrew Bible is divided.
 It's different from the way Christians divide the Bible.
 In the Hebrew mind what really matters, what really carries weight, is the word of God.
 That’s the province of the prophet.
 And it is the greatest of all the prophets, Moses, who it was said delivered the most important **word of God**, The **Torah**.
 The first five books of the Bible (Hebrew Bible that is.)

 The next basic division of the Hebrew Bible is, surprisingly called, the **Prophets**.
-These books include what Christians call historical books.
+These books include what Christians call **historical books**.
 From the Hebrew point of view, there are not historical and non-historical works, there are only words from prophets and words from everyone else.
-The 2nd basic division of the Hebrew Bible is, surprisingly called, **the prophets**.
-These books include what Christians call historical books.

 The 3rd division of the Hebrew Bible is called, then, ”**Writings**” -- from those who were not prophets.
 The **Torah**, the **Prophets**, and the **Writings**.

+In the Hebrew understanding it's all about hearing the words that God has for us -- right here, right now.

+## Amos

 If we turn our attention to Amos, one of the earliest of the prophets, the interpretation of his words are fairly straightforward.

 > Are there those among you who take advantage of the poor?
 Are there those among you who push on the scales of justice to tilt in their favor?
 Are there those among you who place economic gain above human cost?
 God is not pleased.

 If we hear such words with prophetic ears and prophetic hearts, we somehow recognize them as God‘s own words.
 We cannot resist.

 ## An example of a prophet